Panzerlied: History

-The song is sung by some motorized and parachute units of the Italian Army, most especially by the 185th Paratroopers Division Folgore under the title of "Sui Monti e Sui Mar".
+The song is sung by some motorised and parachute units of the Italian Army, most especially by the 185th Infantry Division "Folgore" under the title of "Sui Monti e Sui Mar".
 In France, the lyrics were adapted slightly to become the "Marche des Chars" used by the 501e régiment de chars de combat.
-The half portion of the song was used for Namibian patriotic song and unofficial anthem under South African rule, "Das Südwesterlied".
-In the songs of motorized and parachute units from the Brazilian Army under the title of "Canção da Tropa Blindada".
+The half portion of the song was used for Namibian patriotic song and unofficial anthem under South African rule, "The Southwestern Song".
+In the Brazilian Army, motorised and parachute units used the tune under the title "Canção da Tropa Blindada".
 A Spanish translation of the song is used by the Chilean Army as an armoured cavalry march, and by the Chilean Naval Academy as a pasacalle.
+The French Foreign Legion also has this song in their repertoire under the name Kepi Blanc.

-The lyrics of Panzerlied were adapted to fit a Kriegsmarine song.
+The lyrics to "Panzerlied" were adapted to fit a Kriegsmarine song.

+The song is also used as a leitmotif for Kuromorimine Girls High School in the anime series Girls und Panzer.